zapalblizh/Lexiscore/README.md

 # Lexiscore

-A modern, real-time Scrabble game tracking web application for multiple players.
+A companion for your scrabble games that helps you keep track of your scores and game board.
 Built with React, Vite, and TailwindCSS.

 ## Features
-- **Interactive Scrabble Board**: 15x15 grid with multiplier squares (Double/Triple Letter & Word scores)
+- **Interactive Scrabble Board**: 15x15 grid with multiplier squares (Double/Triple Letter & Double/Triple Word)
-- **Multi-player Support**: Track games with up to 4 players
+- **Players**: Minimum of two players, maximum of four players
 - **Score Tracking**: Automatic score calculation based on word and placement of word on the board
 - **Leaderboard**: Player ranking based on scores
-- **Word Validation**: Built-in dictionary verification using TWL (Tournament Word List)
+- **Word Validation**: Built-in dictionary verification using a TWL (Tournament Word List)

 ## Tech Stack
 - **Frontend**: React 19.1